Remote temperature monitoring systems

 - Offline logging for uninterrupted data capture

-- Mobile access that works across all devices and users
+- Mobile access that works across all devices and users.
+Learn more about monitoring via cell phone.

 - GxP-aligned functionality – audit trails, secure access, and validated processes